London, Tilbury and Southend Railway: Branches from Upminster

 The line from Grays with one intermediate station at Ockendon opened in 1892 with the Romford–Upminster line opening on 7 June 1893.
 Both lines were single track although Ockendon had a passing loop.

 A station called Emerson Park was opened to serve a nearby estate at Great Nelmes in 1908.

 Ockendon had a small goods yard and a yard was opened at Romford as well.

 The LT&SR station at Romford was a single platform with a run round loop to enable locomotives to get to the other end of the train.
 There was also a connection to the Great Eastern main line used by goods traffic.

 A bay platform was provided for the Upminster service at Grays in 1890.

-Tottenham & Forest Gate Railway
+Tottenham and Forest Gate Railway

-The Tottenham & Forest Gate Railway was a railway line in north London, formed by an Act of Parliament of 1890 and built as joint venture between the Midland Railway and the London, Tilbury and Southend Railway.
+The Tottenham and Forest Gate Railway was a railway line in north London, formed by the Tottenham and Forest Gate Railway Act 1890 (53 & 54 Vict. c. clviii), and built as joint venture between the Midland Railway and the London, Tilbury and Southend Railway.
 It officially opened on 1 July 1894 with passenger services to East Ham and Southend commencing eight days later.

 Some goods exchange sidings were provided at Woodgrange Park which is where Midland locomotives would have been exchanged for LT&SR locomotives and wagons would have been shunted between the various companies trains.

 The GER services continued to use the goods yard at Barking for the same purpose but this had limited siding space.

 In terms of passenger trains a daily Southend to St Pancras train (out in the morning back in the evening) was the most notable through working.